sohamsankaran/armory/README.md

 hv is to choose between the home(home) and visitor(vis) teams.

-fudge_factor is the percentage difference betwen the effective field goal percentage in wins and the effective field goal of a shot in the past allowed for
+fudge_factor is the percentage difference betwen the effective field goal percentage in wins and the effective field goal of a shot in the past allowed for a shot to be classified as good.

 min_usg_player is the minimum percentage of the team's shots a player needs to take before he is considered for most or least efficient player.